My Sister is Succeeding

 Registration & Orientation

-MySiS High School for 2024-25 begin in September, but limited openings are available for the spring semester.
-The enrollment form is due January 10th until all spaces are filled.
+MySiS High School for 2025-26 begins in September.
+Limited openings are available.
+The enrollment form will be available in August until all spaces are filled.

 The registration fee is $25 and is payable after completing the registration form.